 M25 Medicine 710 Medicine Clerkship

 The Medicine clerkship provides supervised study of patients in both inpatient and ambulatory settings.
 For the inpatient rotations, students are assigned as clinical clerks to patients admitted to the general medical teaching services of Barnes-Jewish Hospital and Veterans Administration Medical Center.
-For the outpatient rotations, students rotate through the ambulatory general medicine clinics at Barnes-Jewish Hospital and a community-based internal medicine practice.
-Teaching is provided by the chief of service, attending physicians, house officers, consultants, chief residents and regularly scheduled conferences.
-Formal instructions is given regarding core internal medicine topics during the clerkship.
+For the outpatient rotations, students learn primary care in internal medicine and family medicine clinics at Barnes-Jewish Hospital or community-based practices.
+Teaching is provided by the chief of service, attending physicians, house officers, consultants, chief residents, and regularly scheduled conferences.
+Formal instruction is given regarding core internal medicine topics during the clerkship.
 A minimum of 12 weeks is required: three consecutive four-week rotations.